lololaurens/Laurens-Projects/README.md

 This was a gift for my brother and sister-in-law when they moved in together.
 It is a storage box for the board game Catan.
 When folded open, it is possible to play Catan on top of the box.
 The bottom is lined with vilt.
 It was a big project due to there being a lot of different components involved and the many decorations I created in the style of Catan.

    - Feather box:
-A feather box with a "living edge" around the edge, created to store all the beautiful feathers I find in my garden.
+A feather box with a 'living edge' created to store all the beautiful feathers I find in my garden.

    - Football display:
 My sister's boyfriend caught a signed ball during the last football match of the season.
 I made him a display case to commemorate this moment.